-(a) Except as hereinafter provided in subsection (b), if any party or witness that such party expects to present at a hearing before the Board cannot adequately speak or understand spoken English, it shall be the responsibility of such party to provide at the hearing, at such party's own expense, a proficient interpreter who is capable of completely and accurately interpreting for such person.
-The Board may refuse to permit or consider testimony from any person who cannot adequately speak or understand spoken English and for whom a capable interpreter has not been supplied.
+- (a) [Except as hereinafter provided in subsection (b), if any party or witness that such party expects to present at a hearing before the Board cannot adequately speak or understand spoken English, it shall be the responsibility of such party to provide at the hearing, at such party's own expense, a proficient interpreter who is capable of completely and accurately interpreting for such person.]
+Individuals with limited-English proficiency, or who are deaf or hearing impaired, shall have the right to request an interpreter provided by the Appeals Division.
+The Board may require the use of an interpreter for [refuse to permit or consider testimony from] any person who cannot adequately speak or understand spoken English and for whom a capable interpreter has not been [supplied] requested. - [(b) If a deaf person is involved in any hearing before the Board and a capable interpreter for such person is not otherwise supplied, the Board shall request the Commission on the Deaf and Hearing Impaired to appoint a qualified interpreter for such deaf person.
+The Appeals Division shall reimburse the Commission on the Deaf and Hearing Impaired for the actual cost, including travel expenses, of any interpreter so supplied.]

-- (b) If a deaf person is involved in any hearing before the Board and a capable interpreter for such person is not otherwise supplied, the Board shall request the Commission on the Deaf and Hearing Impaired to appoint a qualified interpreter for such deaf person.
-The Appeals Division shall reimburse the Commission on the Deaf and Hearing Impaired for the actual cost, including travel expenses, of any interpreter so supplied. - (c) The Board may refuse to accept or consider, as evidence, any document written in a language other than English unless such document is interpreted at the hearing by an acceptable interpreter or it is accompanied by a correct English translation with proof satisfactory to the Board that such translation is a correct translation of the original document.
+- [(c)] (b) [The Board may refuse to accept or consider, as evidence, any document written in a language other than English unless such document is interpreted at the hearing by an acceptable interpreter or it is accompanied by a correct English translation with proof satisfactory to the Board that such translation is a correct translation of the original document.]
+Any document entered in the record that is written in a language other than English shall be interpreted at the hearing by a competent interpreter or accompanied by a correct English translation with proof satisfactory to the Referee that such translation is a correct translation of the original document. - (c) Any party or witness may request a reasonable accommodation that is necessary to allow that individual to participate in an Appeals Division hearing.